 It’s 2:30 in the morning, and I can’t sleep.
-So, I watched YouTube videos for a while and somehow went down the rabbit hole of transgender detransitioners – people who transition from, say, female to male and then back to female.
-Interesting topic for me, being a post-op transsexual (but not from Transylvania).
-I admit, I was a little taken aback at how easy it apparently is to get hormone therapy and surgery these days.
+So, I watched YouTube videos for a while and somehow went down the rabbit hole of transgender detransitioners – people who transition from, say, female to male and then back to female—an interesting topic for me, being a post-op transsexual (but not from Transylvania).
+I admit I was a little taken aback at how easy it is to get hormone therapy and surgery these days.
 I transitioned in the ’90s, and the 1990 Standards of Care, which I’m familiar with, are vastly different than the current 2022 version.

 Now, I’m all for affirming folk’s gender identities – I’ve been on team LGBT for decades – but at what point did they decide that a second psychological evaluation, successfully living for a year 24/7 as your chosen gender, and other such things were bad ideas?
 Hell, there used to be a serious waiting period just for HRT.
 Now, you can apparently walk into planned parenthood and get hormones the same week.
 WTF?
 This is life-altering stuff here.
 Yes, the 1990 guidelines were too strict, but has the pendulum swung too far in the other direction?
 Is that why my YouTube feed is full of detransitioners now?
 It troubles me a bit.
 Are we doing our gender non-conforming youth a disservice by not making them jump through some pretty big hoops before making such major life decisions?